 - ½ cup pure Maple Syrup

-- 2 Tbsp fresh lime or lemon juice
+- 2 tablespoon fresh lime or lemon juice

-- 1 Tbsp grated and peeled ginger root
+- 1 tablespoon grated and peeled ginger root

-- ¼ tsp crushed red pepper flakes or freshly ground black pepper
+- ¼ teaspoon crushed red pepper flakes or freshly ground black pepper

 - 4 cloves garlic minced